aequchain/Mitigative-English/README.md

 Kindly reword ____________ of 100% accordance and 100% consistent "Mitigative English Reference".

-// paste your content named ____________
+// paste content named ____________

 ---

 ## Notes

-- This repository and reference are evolving.
-Edits to canonical guidance should be additive unless authorized otherwise.
+- Evolving repository and reference.
+Editting canonical guidance should be additive unless authorized otherwise.
-- Use the prompt template above to request rewording or alignment to the mitigative rules.
+- Use prompt template above requesting rewording or align mitigative guides.
-- If you need zero-inference forms, request quantifier variants (for example: "one" or "one single").
+-Need zero-inference forms: request quantifier variants (for example: "one" or "one single").